charleymroberts/ecommerce/README.md

 An additional approach would be to give each category an "FAQ" section, where the 'questions' take the form of suggested Google searches: for instance, 'why isn't dark chocolate vegan?', 'does vegan cheese melt?', 'what do vegans eat instead of bacon'.
-This seems to be a fairly common approach with various online shops I viewed in the preparation for this project.
+This seems to be a fairly common approach with various online shops I viewed in preparation for this project.
 'Questions' can be generated by entering a relevant search into Google and looking at the alternative searches it suggests.

 Google Shopping results: